fredgibbs/fredgibbs.github.io/courses/archives-algorithms/archival-interface-critique.md

 - What are you NOT seeing?
 What are the silences?
 - What kind of discovery or interpretation does the interface ENABLE?
 - What kind of discovery or interpretation does the interface RESIST?
 - What would a more generous interface look like?
+What kinds of concepts from Whitelaw would be useful for your site?

+### USE COURSE READINGS
-- REMEMBER: Incorporate our readings about interfaces and archival power (_yes in fact there was a reason we read all those!_)
+- REMEMBER: Incorporate our readings about interfaces and archival power---_yes in fact there was a reason we read all those!_ If you comment on the searching and browsing functionality of your site but don't comment on how Whitelaw discusses these, I'll assume you didn't read it.
+If you don't comment on whether one group is appropriately or not speaking for another group, I'll assume you aren't familiar with those aspects of our readings.

 ## PRO TIPS